-Though these appliances have a similar appearance and function, they serve different purposes, so it’s good to study each one before purchasing.
+Though these appliances food processor and blender have a similar appearance and function, they serve different purposes, so it’s good to study each one before purchasing.
 The parts that these two appliances are meant to execute are the most significant distinction between them: Blenders are meant to pulverize and mix (in other words, blend) wet and dry components, whereas food processors are designed to conduct a wide range of food preparation operations.
 We go through what makes each gadget unique in more detail below.

 What Is a Food Processor?